Pixantrone: Society and culture

+Legal status

-U.S. Food and Drug Administration
+US Food and Drug Administration

-The FDA granted fast track designation for pixantrone in patients who had previously been treated two or more times for relapsed or refractory aggressive NHL.
-Study sponsor Cell Therapeutics announced that Pixantrone achieved the primary efficacy endpoint.
-The minutes of the Oncologic Drugs Advisory Committee meeting of March 22, 2010 show that this had not in fact been achieved with statistical significance and this combined with major safety concerns lead to the conclusion that the trial was not sufficient to support approval.
-In April 2010 the FDA asked for an additional trial.
+The US Food and Drug Administration (FDA) granted fast track designation for pixantrone in people who had previously been treated two or more times for relapsed or refractory aggressive Non-Hodgkin's Lymphoma.
+Study sponsor Cell Therapeutics announced that pixantrone achieved the primary efficacy endpoint.
+The minutes of the Oncologic Drugs Advisory Committee meeting of 22 March 2010 show that this had not in fact been achieved with statistical significance and this combined with major safety concerns lead to the conclusion that the trial was not sufficient to support approval.
+In April 2010, the FDA asked for an additional trial.

 European Medicines Agency

-On May 5, 2009, Pixantrone became available in Europe on a Named-Patient Basis.
-A named-patient program is a compassionate use drug supply program under which physicians can legally supply investigational drugs to qualifying patients.
-Under a named-patient program, investigational drugs can be administered to patients who are suffering from serious illnesses prior to the drug being approved by the European Medicines Evaluation Agency.
-"Named-patient" distribution refers to the distribution or sale of a product to a specific healthcare professional for the treatment of an individual patient.
-In Europe, under the named-patient program the drug is most often purchased through the national health system.
+In May 2009, pixantrone became available in the European Union on a named-patient basis.
+A named-patient program is a compassionate use drug supply program under which physicians can legally supply investigational drugs to qualifying individuals.
+Under a named-patient program, investigational drugs can be administered to people who are suffering from serious illnesses prior to the drug being approved by the European Medicines Evaluation Agency.
+"Named-patient" distribution refers to the distribution or sale of a product to a specific healthcare professional for the treatment of an individual.
+In the European Union, under the named-patient program the drug is most often purchased through the national health system.

-In 2012 pixantrone received conditional marketing authorization in the European Union as Monotherapy to Treat Adult Patients with Multiply Relapsed or Refractory Aggressive Non-Hodgkin B-Cell Lymphomas.
+In 2012, pixantrone received conditional marketing authorization in the European Union as Monotherapy to Treat Adult Patients with Multiply Relapsed or Refractory Aggressive Non-Hodgkin B-Cell Lymphomas.
+The authorization expired in July 2024, after the holder decided not to renew.